Ojooh/365days-of-watching-and-praying/log.md

 **Thoughts:**
 * God has already given me the tongue of the learned to know how to witness to souls - Is.
 50:4
 ```
-But it is practice that will make perfect.
+* But it is practice that will make perfect.
-All I need do is be determined and trust solely in God who will not only stand by me
+* All I need do is be determined and trust solely in God who will not only stand by me
 but also keep me from seeing shame - Is.
 50:7
+* He will also defend me from any kind of adversary - Is.
+50:9
 ```